 To treat a cavity, our dentists will remove the decayed portion of the tooth, creating an open space in the tooth that we fill with a tooth-colored filling.
 Filling in the hole helps prevent bacteria from congregating in that space, protecting against further decay.

 What is a Tooth-Colored Filling?

-Tooth-colored fillings are made from a mixture of different substances, including fine glass and plastic.
+Tooth-colored fillings are made from various substances, including fine glass and plastic.
 This type of filling provides a cosmetic dental alternative to traditional amalgam fillings.
 It is a tooth-colored material that blends in with the color of your natural teeth, making it perfect for treating cavities affecting teeth near the front of your mouth.

 A dental filling also bonds with your natural tooth structure, rather than simply filling in the cavity.
 Because of this, less of your natural tooth structure needs to be drilled away to place the filling.
-Tooth colored fillings are versatile and can also be used to repair chipped or worn-out teeth.
+Tooth-colored fillings are versatile and can be used to repair chipped or worn-out teeth.
 A small bit of the healthy tooth needs to be removed, unlike silver amalgam fillings.

 Cavity Filling Process